voioo/iac-pulumi-seminar/pages/section-1.md

 # Speaker Notes

 Expand on each point:
-- Monolithic: Like your early web projects - simple LAMP stack
+- Monolithic: Like your early one person projects - simple stack
 - SOA: Teams start interfering with each other, need coordination
-- Cloud Native: Kubernetes orchestration becomes common
+- Cloud Native: Kubernetes entered the scene and more complex automated orchestration becomes accesible
 - Modern: Mix of approaches based on needs

 Additional context to mention: